Quarter in Review

 Looking forward to 2023 and beyond, there are reasons to expect that a recession may be relatively mild.
 The typical post-war recession has lasted about 10 months and resulted in a drop of about 3% of Gross Domestic Product.
 Housing, the epicenter of the last recession, and family balance sheets are in better shape this time around.
 Auto sales have been depressed for the past few quarters due to supply constraints, so pent-up demand should soften the normal weakness we would expect to see in a recession.
 The current labor market strength, which will admittedly weaken somewhat in a recession, could continue somewhat even as a recession begins, easing the impact somewhat.

 With the increased possibility of a recession sometime in the next 12-18 months, we remain cautiously optimistic about prospects for capital markets.
 For one thing, the average recession since 1945 has been relatively brief (less than 12 months) and shallow.
 The average decline in stocks during a bear market (like we would expect in a recession) has been about 41%, and the S&P 500 is already off about 24% year-to-date.
-If a recession does happen, there will likely be more downside in stock prices, but it’s nearly impossible to predict when that will occur.
+If a recession does happen, there will likely be more downside to come in stock prices, but it’s nearly impossible to predict when that will occur.
 More importantly, there will be ups and downs along the way, and missing just the 10 best days of investing over the last 20 years would have cut your return by about half.
 And many of those up days were in the middle of terrible bear markets.

 Valuations for both U.S. and international stocks have improved significantly over the past few months.
 Our stock exposure is currently broad based and weighted towards large U.S. companies.
 Our value bias has helped improve performance despite the broad weakness of U.S. stock markets so far this year.
 Our international exposure benefitted from our blend of currency hedged investments, which outperformed as the dollar strengthened during the quarter.
 Improved valuations (much lower price to earnings multiples) suggests that stocks are poised for better performance over the next five to ten years, but a recession in the coming months or quarters will delay the start of any recovery in equity prices.